Nagpur level crossing disaster

 The Nagpur level crossing disaster was an accident that occurred on 3 February 2005, when a crowded trailer being towed by a tractor was hit by a train near the village of Kanan, 20 km from Nagpur in Maharashtra, India, causing 58 fatalities.

 Overview

-The accident happened on an isolated, unmanned level crossing, when a wedding party of 70 people was being transported to the ceremony on a trailer being towed by a tractor.
+The accident happened on an isolated, unstaffed level crossing, when a wedding party of 70 people was being transported to the ceremony on a trailer being towed by a tractor.
 The crossing had no attendant or barriers.
 The locomotive struck the trailer and stopped just after the crossing, the crumpled trailer still underneath it, and passengers provided what assistance they could until emergency services arrived.
 58 people died in the crash or in the days following, and the surviving members of the party were all critically injured.
 The dead included at least 30 women and 18 children.
 No train passengers suffered more than minor injuries or shock.